chen-gloria/chen-gloria/README.md

 I like building things every day.

-My goal is to build excellent softwares.
+My goal is to build excellent pieces of software.

 I have experiences in Laravel, Symfony, Vue.